arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   upserts documents in a collection (given in its *collection* attribute).
   Will appear exactly once in a query that contains an *UPSERT* statement.

-- **NoResultsNode**:
-  will be inserted if *FILTER* statements turn out to be never satisfiable.
-  The *NoResultsNode* will pass an empty result set into the processing pipeline.

 For queries in the cluster, the following nodes may appear in execution plans:

 - **SingleRemoteOperationNode**: